imgtec-riscv/catapult-sdk/README.md

 ## Overview of the SDK
 The main components of the SDK are:
 - [gcc][2] and [LLVM][3] (Clang) compilers for RISC-V.  We regularly update these from the upstream open-source repositories, and thoroughly test the released binaries with extensive test suites.
-The LLVM compiler also contains modifications from our own compiler team, (particularly, optimizations for Imagination Technologies CPUs) which may not yet have been upstreamed.
+The LLVM compiler also contains modifications from our own compiler team which may not yet have been upstreamed (e.g. optimizations for Imagination Technologies CPUs).
-- C libraries.
-We offer [picolibc][4] for bare-metal development, and both [glibc][5] and [musl][6] for linux development.
+- C/C++ libraries.
+We offer [picolibc][4] for bare-metal development, and both [glibc][5] and [musl][6] for Linux development.
 Again, these may contain performance enhancements from our developer team which have not yet been upstreamed.
 - [gdb][7] and [OpenOCD][8] for RISC-V debugging; and files to configure these with knowledge of all supported platforms.
 - [binutils][9] and [pyelftools][10] for analysis and manipulation of .elf files etc.
-- Source code such as examples, platform-specific header files, and the [FreeRTOS][11] Operating system.
+- Source code such as examples, platform-specific header files, and the [FreeRTOS][11] operating system.
 - System start-up code for all supported platforms.
 - **ldgen**, a tool for auto-generating linker scripts, providing an easy way of creating customized code and data memory layouts.
 - Functional models of Imagination Technologies Alpine and Catapult CPUs, and the [VeeR Instruction Set Simulator][1] (Whisper).
 - **Catapult Studio**, our Integrated Development Environment, described in the next section.

 ## The Catapult Studio IDE
-Catapult Studio is a customized version of Visual Studio Code, one of today's most popular development environments.
-Our customizations focus on the needs of embedded software developers working with remote RISC-V targets using C.  Some of the main features are:
+Catapult Studio is a customized version of [Visual Studio Code][14], one of today's most popular development environments.
+Our customizations focus on the needs of embedded software developers working with remote RISC-V targets using C/C++.
+Some of the main features are:
 - Close integration with the rest of the SDK.
 - Automated systems for connecting to remote RISC-V platforms and launching debugging sessions on such targets (typically via JTAG / OpenOCD).
 - Full-featured, editable memory window.